QuChunhe/study/Database.md

 [422]
   There are two good nodetool commands that help you identify performance issues in a cluster: nodetool proxyhistograms and nodetool tablehistograms.
 Both commands present performance statistics captured by the database in the form of histograms, hence the command names.

+Alex Petrov，Database Internals： A Deep Dive into How Distributed Data Systems Work